Keepers of the Flame

 Senior Vice President

 Tajalli has a special distinction—she was Galileo’s first full-time employee in 2002.
-Eleven years later, as senior vice president, she oversees customer service, IT, operations, warehouse and curriculum.
+Twelve years later, as senior vice president, she oversees customer service, IT, operations, warehouse and curriculum.
 She also supports and leads company initiatives.

 Before joining Galileo, Tajalli was national marketing manager for SCORE!
 Educational Centers in Chicago.
 She has a B.A.in Spanish from the University of Southern California and is a proud mother of two kids.

 Director of Field Operations